 Popcorn has anti-aging properties.
 It can make a person feel healthy and joyful into their old age because of the powerful antioxidants that battle the effects of free radicals (atoms that are unstable and can damage cells, causing sickness and aging).

 Popcorn is a healthy snack with few calories.
 One cup of air-popped popcorn has approximately 30 calories, which is nearly five times less than a serving of plain potato chips.
 Moreover, the fiber content helps to lessen appetite by delaying digestion and extending fullness.
 Plain popcorn is also low in saturated fat, making it a heart-healthy snack that will keep you full and slim.

 Although popcorn appears to be a healthy snack, the great majority of individuals add excessive amounts of salt, butter, or other toppings that reduce the health benefits it can provide.
-Pre-packaged and microwaveable popcorn should be avoided to prevent ingesting excessive levels of saturated fat and salt.
+You should avoid Pre-packaged and microwaveable popcorn to prevent ingesting excessive levels of saturated fat and salt.
 A better alternative is to pop your own kernels in a saucepan over high heat or in an air popper.